-The Yorkshire and Humber Regional Cyber Crime Unit (RCCU) is a small team of Police Officers and Police Staff which is part of a joint working partnership between South Yorkshire, West Yorkshire, North Yorkshire and Humberside Police.
-This regional unit then forms part of a national Prevent network headed by the National Crime Unit.
+The Yorkshire and Humber Regional Cyber Crime Unit (RCCU) is a small team of Police Officers and Police Staff that is part of a joint working partnership between South Yorkshire, West Yorkshire, North Yorkshire and Humberside Police forces.
+The regional unit forms part of a national Prevent network headed by the National Crime Agency.

 Our Prevent team:

-- DS Shelton Newsham - Protect and Prevent Regional Lead
+- DS Oliver Scoones - Prevent Regional Supervisor

-- DC Steve Pugh - Prevent Regional Co-Ordinator
+- PC Claire Allison - Prevent Regional Co-Ordinator

 Our Referral Form, for reporting someone who may be involved in cyber crime, advice or help: